 confidence of a safe and healthy indoor environment for both building

 owners and their occupants.

 Q: How do connected buildings contribute to healthier indoor environments?

-Dane: When you think about the impact of a safe,
+Dane: When you think about the impact of a safe, comfortable

-optimizing their indoor environments can be found in the occupants.
+indoor environments can be found in the occupants.

 The application of technology to solve for a building’s problems

 cannot be overstated.
 Connected buildings help monitor things like air

 flow, temperature, humidity, and air quality, providing objective

 measures to make needed adjustments.
 The data gathered from each